 Workload Model 4.
 In this model, the number of users will be increased and decreased suddenly for entire duration.
 There are different names for this type of testing, like monkey testing, spike testing, etc.

 We need to establish a comprehensive set of goals and requirements for performance testing.
 Define the performance testing parameters, and what constitutes acceptance criteria for each one.
-If you neither know the test nor the desired outcome, then the performance testing is a waste of time.
+If you neither know the test requirements, nor the desired outcome, then the performance testing is a waste of time.

-Response time: Response time is nothing but the time which server took to respond to the client request.
+Response time: Response time is the time which server took to respond to the client request.
 There are lot of factors which will affect the server response time.
 Load test will help to find and eliminate those factors which are degrading response time.

 Average response time: This will be average value of response time for entire duration of steady state in a load test.